cal-itp/data-analyses/high_quality_transit_areas/notes.md

 * clipping C2 now takes 3 min
 * Right now, add table, which works a lot faster
 * But, LA Metro shows some missing clipped areas
 * When it's selected at operator level, route A in a given operator is not compared to all other routes with the same operator.
+Function added for this.
+* To speed up finding connections within an operator, try keeping it at route_id level, right now it's at segment_id.
 * Add those, and clipped areas should be more complete.

 ## Intersections